emd5/data-structures-and-algorithms-java/README.md

 # Data-Structures-and-Algorithms

-This repo contains my practice and adventures in Data Structures and Algorithms.
+This repo contains my practice and adventures in Data Structures and Algorithms using Java.

+## Author
+Liz Mahoney

 ## Week 1 | Arrays